 The flies have been especially tied for us by a new company in the UK (F4P - Flies 4 Preds).
 The flies we have on offer are pretty big, measuring around 8 inches long and are all tied on Partridge AD Swier barbless predator hooks (specifically designed to land big fish, with a wide gape, barbless dropped point and forged).

 A bit about F.4.P Flies: F4P started life as a hobby, tying flies for personal use, it then moved on to tying flies for friends and sharing their designs via social media.
 As demand started to grow for their pike and Zander flies a small hobby turned into a small business.

-Big Bufford's: These flies are massive - 9 inches long, with 2 (yes 2) barbless 4/0 hooks.
+Big Bufford's: These flies are massive - 9 inches long, tied with barbless 4/0 hooks.
 Huge water displacement and wake are the main features of the Bufford due to the large head.
 Much slower sinking than regular Pike/Zander flies these are fished near the surface or mid-water on an intermediate line.
 Tied in purple and black, to tempt even the most reluctant Pike to have a go!
 The Big Bufford is available now.

 How to fish them: